jakobo/botscripten/README.md

 Anyone parsing Botscripten Twine files can assume that the regular expressions `/^#@([\S]+)(.*)/g` (inline) and `/^###@([\S]+)([\s\S]*?)###/gm` (block) will match and extract the directive and the remainder of the comment.

-For consistency with BotscriptenViewer, directives should be run when a Passage is parsed, but before any tag behavior (such as `auto` or `speaker-*` are applied) This allows directives to form opinions about the Passage and it's output before rendering occurs.
+For consistency between systems, directives should be run when a Passage is parsed, but before any tag behavior (such as `wait` or `speaker-*` are applied) This allows directives to form opinions about the Passage and it's output before rendering occurs.

 There is no set definition for directives, as adding a directive to Botscripten would require **every external parser to also support it**.
 This is also why Botscripten is so light- there's almost no parsing being done of the individual Passages.